Nonamenable subforests of multi-ended quasi-pmp graphs: Applications

 \begin{example}[Free product of $\textrm{GP}(2)$ and $\#Z^2$] Let $\textrm{GP}(k)$ be the grandparent graph, originally introduced in \cite{Trofimov}.
 Such a graph is constructed as follows: start with a $(k + 1)$-regular tree with a distinguished end, so each vertex has a unique parent and $k$ children.
 Connect every vertex to its grandparent.
 It is easy to check that $\textrm{GP}(k)$ is nonunimodular.
-Moreover, equation \eqref{def:haarweights} implies that if $x$ is a parent of $y$ then $\w^x(y)=\frac{1}{k}$.
+Moreover, equation \eqref{def:haarweights} implies that if $x$ is a parent of $y$ then $\w_\Gamma^x(y)=\frac{1}{k}$, where $\Gamma := \Aut(\textrm{GP}(k))$.
 Therefore, vertices $x$ and $y$ have the same weight if and only if they are in the same generation.

 Let the graph $G$ be the free product \footnote{The free product of graphs is similar to the Cayley graph of the free product of groups.
 There are several definitions of such products for graphs present in literature; we use the one in, for example, \cite[Section 4]{Pisanski02}.
 This definition and various others are compared in \cite{Carter20}, where it is shown that they are all equivalent for vertex-transitive graphs.} of the grandparent graph $\textrm{GP}(2)$ and $\#Z^2$, and consider Bernoulli$(p)$ percolation $\#P_p$ on it.
 Notice that $G$ is still nonunimodular and the induced cocycle is equal to $1$ on each edge that comes from $\#Z^2$, while it takes values $\{\frac{1}{4},\frac{1}{2},2,4\}$ on the directed edges that come from $\textrm{GP}(2)$.
 A classical result of Kesten \cite{Kesten80} states that $p_c(\#Z^2)=\frac12$.
 Thus, for every $p > \frac{1}{2}$, since the vertices in the same copy of $\#Z^2$ are of the same weight, $\#P_p$-a.e.\ percolation configuration on $G$ will contain a heavy cluster.
 Therefore, $p_h(G) \leq \frac{1}{2}$.
 On the other hand, by a similar argument as for a $3$-regular tree, $p_u(\textrm{GP}(2))=1$, and hence $p_u(G) = 1$.
+Finally, \cref{cluster-graphing_nonamenable} yields that for every $p \in \left(\frac{1}{2}, 1\right)$ a cluster graphing $\@G^\cl$ equipped with the measure induced by $\mathbb{P}_p(G)$ is nonamenable, and in fact, contains a nonamenable Borel subforest. \end{example}